Chart Color Schemes

 Melton South has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch identified ten projects that could impact the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified ten projects likely impacting the region.
 Notable ones are Maplewood Estate, Toolern Precinct Structure Plan (Melton South / Weir Views Growth Area), Seventh Bend Estate, and Harkness Cemetery Memorial Park.
-The following list details those most likely to be relevant.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.